BetterThanTomorrow/calva/docs/site/vim.md

-# Calva and the VIM Extension
+# ... the VIM Extension

 First thing first.
 The [VIM Extension](https://github.com/VSCodeVim/Vim) and Calva has some friction between them.
 The alternative [VSCode Neovim](https://github.com/asvetliakov/vscode-neovim) extension may fare a bit better as it unbinds keystrokes from VS Code while not in insert mode and uses Neovim as a backend.